danielabar/meblog/src/markdown/model-audit-paper-trail.md

 ## Project Setup

 We'll start with a simple project that just has a single `Products` model to demonstrate how to audit changes to products specifically, but the process will apply to any number of models in a real application.
 Assume this is a back office application for maintaining an e-commerce system.
 This project uses a Postgres database, which supports the json column type and is useful for representing model changes.
 We'll also add the [devise](https://github.com/heartcombo/devise) gem so we can have different users log in and make changes to products.

 I'm using Ruby 3.2 and Rails 7.0.6 but you can check the [PaperTrail Compatibility](https://github.com/paper-trail-gem/paper_trail#1a-compatibility) for older versions support.
+You can also check out the complete [project on Github](https://github.com/danielabar/audit_demo).

 ```bash
 # Create a new Rails project using a Postgres database